yudhisteer/Lane-Detection-with-Semantic-Segmentation/README.md

 We observe that the activation size decreases gradually and most of the parameters are found in the fully connected layer.
 Max-pooling does not have any learnable parameters and the convolutional layers have fewer parameters compated to the FC.

+#### 1.7.4 Advantages of CNN
+There are two advantages of using a convolutoonal layer before using a FC compared to only using a FC:

+1. Parameter Sharing
+2. Sparsity of Connections

+#### 1. Parameter Sharing
+From the table above, we find that the activation size of the input image is ```3072``` and suppose we needed to pass it into a layer with ```4704``` units then the total number of parameters to be learnt is 3072x4704 which is approx ```14 million```.
+And if we had larger images then our weight matrix will be increasingly large.
+However when using a ConvNet, we observe that the number of parameters is only 456 which is significantly smaller.
+The reason of the small number of parameters in a ConvNet is due to parameter sharing whereby a feature detector can be applied on different parts of an image.
+We don't really need a separate detector for the upper left corner of an image and another for the bottom right.
+We use the same detector all across the image during convolution and that greatly reduces our number of parameters.

+#### 2. Sparsity of Connections
+When performing convolution for a receptive field of a filter, the pixel values outside that window does not have any effect.
+In other words, the output value of an index in our feature map depends only on the comvoluton performed in that specific receptive field onto our image and the other pixels produces no interference.
+In that way, our ConvNet has less parameters which allows it to be trained with smaller training set and less prone to overfitting.

+Additionally, CNN are good at capturing ```translation invariance```.
+That is a picture of a dog shifted to the right will still be classfied as a dog even though it was not trained on such pictures.
+Convolutional structure help the NN encode that an image shifted will have similar features therefore be labeled similarly.

 ### 1.8 Batch Normalization